Risk Factors Dashboard

 Shareholders may be diluted significantly through our efforts to obtain financing and satisfy obligations through the issuance of securities.

 Wherever possible, our board of directors will attempt to use non-cash consideration to satisfy obligations.
+In many instances, we believe that the non-cash consideration will consist of shares of our Common Stock, warrants to purchase shares of our Common Stock or other securities.
 In many instances, we believe that the non-cash consideration will consist of shares of our common stock, warrants to purchase shares of our common stock or other securities.
-Our board of directors has authority, without action or vote of the shareholders, to issue all or part of the authorized but unissued shares of common stock or warrants to purchase such shares of common stock.
-In addition, we may attempt to raise capital by selling shares of our common stock, possibly at a discount to market in the future.
-These actions will result in dilution of the ownership interests of existing shareholders and may further dilute common stock book value, and that dilution may be material.
+Our board of directors has authority, without action or vote of the shareholders, to issue all or part of the authorized but unissued shares of Common Stock or warrants to purchase such shares of Common Stock.
+In addition, we may attempt to raise capital by selling shares of our Common Stock, possibly at a discount to market in the future.
+These actions will result in dilution of the ownership interests of existing shareholders and may further dilute Common Stock book value, and that dilution may be material.
 Such issuances may also serve to enhance existing management’s ability to maintain control of us, because the shares may be issued to parties or entities committed to supporting existing management.

+In addition, sales of a significant number of shares of our Common Stock, or the perception that such sales may occur, could adversely affect the market price of our Common Stock and make it more difficult for us to raise capital through future equity or equity-linked financings.
+We may also incur substantial costs in pursuing future capital financing, including investment banking fees, legal fees, accounting fees, securities law compliance fees, printing and distribution expenses and other costs.
 In addition, we may incur substantial costs in pursuing future capital financing, including investment banking fees, legal fees, accounting fees, securities law compliance fees, printing and distribution expenses and other costs.
+We may also be required to recognize non-cash expenses in connection with certain securities we issue, such as convertible notes, warrants or equity awards, which may adversely affect our financial condition and results of operations.
 We may also be required to recognize non-cash expenses in connection with certain securities we issue, such as convertible notes and warrants, which may adversely impact our financial condition.

-If we or our existing stockholders, our directors or their affiliates or certain of our executive officers, sell a substantial number of our common stocks in the public market, including the Resale Shares once issuable upon exercise of the PIPE Warrants and the Placement Agent Warrants, the market price of our common stocks could decrease significantly.
+If we or our existing stockholders, our directors or their affiliates or certain of our executive officers, sell a substantial number of our Common Stocks in the public market, including the Resale Shares once issuable upon exercise of the PIPE Warrants and the Placement Agent Warrants, the market price of our Common Stock could decrease significantly.
+The perception in the public market that we or our stockholders might sell our Common Stock could also depress the market price of our Common Stock and could impair our future ability to obtain capital, especially through an offering of equity securities.
 The perception in the public market that we or our stockholders might sell our common stocks could also depress the market price of our common stocks and could impair our future ability to obtain capital, especially through an offering of equity securities.

-The market price of our common stocks may be subject to fluctuation and you could lose all or part of your investment.
+The market price of our Common Stock may be subject to fluctuation and you could lose all or part of your investment.

-These factors and any corresponding price fluctuations may materially and adversely affect the market price of our common stocks and result in substantial losses being incurred by our investors.
+These factors and any corresponding price fluctuations may materially and adversely affect the market price of our Common Stock and result in substantial losses being incurred by our investors.
 In the past, following periods of market volatility, public company stockholders have often instituted securities class action litigation.
-If we were involved in securities litigation, it could impose a substantial cost upon us and divert the resources and attention of our management from our business .
+If we were involved in securities litigation, it could impose a substantial cost upon us and divert the resources and attention of our management from our business.

 Item 1B.
 Unresolved Staff Comments